Back

 Brexit image

-Many voters will base their decision on the impact that leaving or staying in the EU will have on the sector that they work in.
+Many voters will base their decision on the impact that leaving or staying in the EU will have on the sector in which they work.

 With this in mind, Purplex take a look at the main opinions regarding what Brexit would mean for the construction industry.